DFXLuna/DFXLuna.github.io/README.md

 # Matt Grant

-Hi, I'm a software developer looking for somewhere in the industry to get my foot in the door.
+Hi, I'm Matt Grant, a software developer looking for somewhere in the industry to get my foot in the door.

 ## Projects

-### Slumlord Simulator
+### APT
 <img src="images/SS3.png">

 A timewaster game developed in C# with Unity with auxiliary tools developed in Python.